 You may find you need to source specific materials, such as bricks of the right type, age and colour.
 It’s far better to know this upfront, rather than pay for amendments only to be ordered to remove them at a later date.

 Knowing the age of your property can come in handy if you need to replace or repair structural elements of the home.
 For example, repairing period roof tiles.
 Providing a seller with an accurate description of what you need can help ensure you don’t end up with the wrong product or service.

 For some, knowing the history of their home only adds to its charm.
 Finding out your home was once owned by a Victorian mining family or a Tudor aristocrat might even help when you decide to sell.

 Are older properties more expensive to insure?

-Older properties can sometimes prove more expensive to insure, because wear and tear invariably takes its toll.
+Older properties can sometimes prove more expensive to insure because wear and tear eventually take a toll.
 Wiring, plumbing, plaster, insulation and windows all tend to have a limited lifespan.